 These locations are great, but also the furthest from Phoenix, making it a difficult day trip with kids.
 We recommend spending the night, either near Greer, or closer to Payson.

 Speaking of Payson, they get snow as well!
-And at only 2hrs from Phoenix, it’s a great chance to play in the snow at a local park and still sleep in your own bed at night.
+And at only 2hrs from Phoenix, it’s a great chance to play in the snow at a local park (we love Green Valley Park) and still sleep in your own bed at night.
 Here is list of our favorite activities in the Payson area.

 Other Helpful Information